Sienci-Labs/Resources/vortex/assembly/ytsb-vx-electronics.md

 Begin by removing the **cover** and the **PCB** from the switch enclosure.

-<em>Please note that your switch may come with a different shipping configuration than what is illustrated above.
-Your toggle switch may also come with a small black protective plastic cap which can be unscrewed to remove for usage.</em>
+*Please note that your switch may come with a different shipping configuration than what is illustrated above.
+Your toggle switch may also come with a small black protective plastic cap which can be unscrewed to remove for usage.*

 **The key to this step is to separate the cover and PCB from the enclosure**.
 You will also want to remove and discard the small plastic cap protecting the toggle switch if one is present.